jheth/bundler-presentation/slides/slideA.md

 P: The specific gem version may no longer be available, so verify the gem version number.
 S: svn update / git pull (or fix version yourself) bundle install

+P: It's prompting me for a root password?
+S: By default bundler will install to the system location.
+Run bundle install with the --path argument.

+P: Rake version is conflicting with an already loaded version.
+S: bundle exec [command]